Associate Professor, Geography and the Environment

 subjects: The relationship between climate change and citizenship”

-(Under Preparation), “Critical environmental governance: Relational praxis with the material world” Progress in Human Geography. (with Kenney-Lazar, M., A. Johnson, F. Sultana, J. Rice, T. Osborne, M. Himley, E. Havice, and A. Bebbington)
+(Under Review) “Critical environmental governance: Relational praxis with the material world” Global Environmental Change (with M. Kenney-Lazar, A. Johnson, F. Sultana, J. Rice, T. Osborne, M. Himley, E. Havice, and A. Bebbington)

 2019, “Decolonizing Development and the Pursuit of Social Justice” Human Geography Vol. 12, No. 3, Pp. 31-46.